It began with a feasibility study on the subject of "Fish-box Recycling" in 2001.

 Fiber Reinforced Plastics (ELV)

-More information can be found in the given project pages by following the Link.
+More information can be found in the project pages.

 Please click on picture to start video.

-For more information please read about the PolyStyrene Loop Project - Link
+For more information please read about the PS Loop - Link

 Please click on picture to start video.